Award in Instructing Cycle Training

 Yes, if you want to carry on delivering Bikeability you have until 31st March 2024 to register for the new Level 2 qualification.
 You can continue to deliver in the meantime.

-Previous training and experience (Recognised Prior Learning) is taken into account, so you don’t have to do the four day course again.
+Previous recognition of your prior learning (RPL) s taken into account, so you don’t have to do the four day course again.
 You must have delivered at least 72 hours of instructing to be eligible for this route.

 What do I have to do?

 Register with an RDC.
-Contact pete@ncagb.co.uk if you want to enquire about pricing or wish to register with us.
+Contact pete@ncagb.co.uk or call us on 0161 796 6221 if you want to enquire about pricing or wish to register with us.

 Once registered, you have six months to complete an online e-portfolio and have a Post Course Assessment (PCA).
-The e-portfolio contains multiple choice questions on topics such as the National Standard, Duty of Care, and Inclusion and there is a requirement for you to upload evidence of sessions plans and risk assessments etc. 1st4sport estimates the e-portfolio will take around 4 hours to complete.
+The e-portfolio contains multiple-choice questions on topics such as the National Standard, Duty of Care, and Inclusion.
+There is a requirement for you to upload supporting evidence of session plans, risk assessments, etc. 1st4sport estimates the e-portfolio will take around 4 hours to complete.

 Based at Philips Park in Whitefield